Are you working inside or outside the terminal?

 Contact your Concessions or Retail Specialist for what is required in your particular instance.

 To minimize disruptions to passengers and staff due to construction activities there are requirements around theses activities within the terminal.
 Review our Guidelines for Minimizing Disruptions Due to Construction within the Terminal Building.

 Hoarding will be required anytime construction is occurring within public areas and there may be limitations on when work can occur.
 Review our Construction Hoarding Requirements.

 As parts of the original terminal building were built in 1960, north of gridline n6 (old gridline 28x), there may be asbestos or mineral wool present.
 Check our Asbestos Guidelines to see if your area of work may be affected and if so, what requirements must be met while doing work in the area.

-Outside the terminal or at tenant facilities or other buildings owned by YEG
+Outside the terminal, at tenant facilities or other buildings owned by YEG

 There are design and development guidelines for Edmonton International Airport.